VicHealth is investing more than $3 million to change cultures of risky drinking in Victoria.

 University Positive Student Alcohol Cultures (UPAC) – Victoria University, Talking Health Works and Burnet Institute

 This project was grounded by formative research to inform tailored messaging in a mobile phone intervention for drinking in young people (MIDY), a promotional campaign to recruit students to MIDY and co-review of alcohol policies for first year university students living on campus in selected Victorian student residences.

 Middle-aged lesbian, bisexual and queer (LBQ) women living in regional areas of Victoria.

 This project was a regional campaign titled, Couldn’t Have Done That with a Hangover.
 Informed by formative research the campaign drew upon the values and beliefs of LBQ women.
 The campaign was delivered across traditional and digital communication platforms to inspire a empowering culture of peer-support.

 Find out more about the process that was undertaken to develop this campaign: https://www.vichealth.vic.gov.au/our-work/health-promotion-in-action/rethink-the-drink-blog

 Middle-aged male construction industry employees.

-This project is led by industry and includes a range of strategies commencing with formative research to inform tailored and targeted campaign messaging.
-Strategies include face-to-face presentations with senior managers and tool box talks with workers, an RDO (Rostered Drink Off) Campaign, print and online materials and regular radio segments and podcasts.
-The approach will use humour, worker values, beliefs and workplace jargon and explore roll modelling senior staff as ambassadors to promote the project and drive positive change.
+This project was led by industry and includes a range of strategies commencing with formative research to inform tailored and targeted campaign messaging.
+Strategies included face-to-face presentations with senior managers and tool box talks with workers, an RDO (Rostered Drink Off) Campaign, print and online materials and regular radio segments and podcasts.
+The approach used humour, worker values, beliefs and workplace jargon and explored roll modelling senior staff as ambassadors to promote the project and drive positive change.

 Speaking Through, Not To – Hello Sunday Morning